Skip to content

 4. Once Safe Mode loads completely, restart normally to see if the welcome screen issue persists

-In our testing, Safe Mode helped identify driver conflicts on several of the computers with welcome screen issues.
-This confirms a driver conflict is preventing normal Windows startup, and you’ll need to identify and remove the problematic driver through Device Manager in Safe Mode.
+If the system boots fine in Safe Mode but hangs during a normal startup, that points to a driver conflict preventing normal Windows startup, and you’ll need to identify and remove the problematic driver through Device Manager in Safe Mode.

 #What Causes Windows 7 Welcome Screen Freezes?